Kavi Mailing List Manager Help

 If subscribers are allowed to post directly, but public posts are moderated or rejected, only posts from subscribers, posters and moderators will be sent to be posted.

-Send it to the moderation alias
+Send it to the moderation mailbox

 Send it to the rejection mailbox